Eisenhower Park: Trails & Scenic Views in San Antonio

 • Wear comfortable walking shoes and a hat (for protection from the sun).

-• Consider bringing trekking poles (if you have them) if you plan on going on the rocky and hilly Hillview Natural Trail.
+• Consider bringing trekking poles if you plan to hike the rocky, hilly Hillview Natural Trail.

-• Using the All Trails app (free) can help while hiking.
-I use it to help me figure out how far along I am on a trail, and where I am relative to other trails.
+• The All Trails app (free) can be handy when hiking.
+I use it to figure out how far along I am on a trail and where I am relative to other trails.

 • Bring plenty of water (and maybe snacks, too).
 There are no concession stands.